 Before the coronavirus pandemic and COVID-19 outbreak, the Staffords enjoyed a nice family vacation at Disneyland in California.
 They took their three daughters -- twins Sawyer and Chandler, and Hunter -- and it was all smiles.
 They also made another big announcement on the trip.

 Matthew and Kelly Stafford were expecting their fourth child over the summer and told the world in an Instagram post.
-By the end of June, they were proud parents of four beautiful children.
+By the end of June that year, they were proud parents of four beautiful children.

 Matthew Stafford's Wife Kelly Stafford

-Matthew Stafford, the former first overall pick (first round) in the 2009 NFL Draft and former Detroit Lions quarterback, met his wife, Kelly Hall, at the University of Georgia.
+QB Matthew Stafford, the first overall pick in the 2009 NFL Draft and former Detroit Lions quarterback, met his wife, Kelly Hall, at the University of Georgia.
 Matt was the star quarterback for the Bulldogs and Kelly was a cheerleader.
 College football once again brings two lovebirds together.

 The couple got married in April 2015.

-It’s safe to say the Stafford family has been through a lot, including trade rumors (and finally a trade) this offseason.
-Kelly Stafford even chimed in on her Instagram story saying she wouldn’t mind Los Angeles if Detroit was done with her husband.
+It's safe to say the Stafford family has been through a lot, including trade rumors (and finally a trade) last offseason.
+Kelly Stafford even chimed in on her Instagram story saying she wouldn't mind Los Angeles if Detroit was done with her husband.
 Lions general manager Bob Quinn originally shut them all down to the Detroit Free Press, but ultimately traded him in January 2021.

-All of that has settled and now the Staffords can enjoy everyday life now that they’ve left Michigan for Los Angeles with their four daughters.
+All of that has settled, and the Staffords can enjoy everyday life now that they've left Michigan for Los Angeles with their four daughters.
 Kelly even started a weekly podcast in 2021 called "The Morning After With Kelly Stafford."

 Still, Kelly's brain tumor diagnosis is a reminder to cherish life, especially with your children.